Prithvipal/ckad-practice/README.md

 14. `kubectl create secret generic app-secret  --from-literal=DB_HOST=mysql --from-literal=DB_USER=root` // creates secrets with provided values
 15. `kubectl create secret generic app-secret  --from-file=app-secrets.properties` // create secret from properties file
 16. `kubectl create serviceaccount dashboard-sa` // creates new service account and secrets for this service account
+17. `kubectl taint nodes node1 app=blue:NoSchedule` // taints the node. blue is the taint value and NoSchedule is the taint-effect.
+There can be three possible values for taint-effect: NoSchedule, PreferNoSchedule, NoExecute
+18. `kubectl taint nodes node1 node-role.kubernetes.io/master:NoSchedule-` to untaint a node

 ### Notes:
 1. Difference between replication controller and and replicaset is that replicaset can monitor existing pod which were created before replicaset.
 It find those pods by selector.
 This capability is not available in replication controller.